About

 I have been developing software since 2012, with my main languages being Python, Rust, Java, and C/C++.
 Throughout my career, I have developed a wide variety of applications ranging from web-apps (front and back-end), android applications, games for multi-touch devices, interactive eye-tracking systems and psychological experiments, to name a few.

-My current focus is on computer graphics, colour science, computer visions and signal processing.
+My current focus is on computer graphics, colour science, computer vision and signal processing.

 Open Source Software